mythaxis/mythaxis.github.io/content/issue-24/Winter.md

 Johnson built his small fire at the far side of the small clearing.
 She could slip down, hang by her hands from the branch and drop to the ground.
 If she didn’t injure herself she’d have a head start.
 Through these woods she could outrun them, lose them. *If* she didn’t hurt herself, and *if* they were not too quick with their guns.
 She waited.

-Aziz,used a fierce looking blade to cut and skin a haunch from the dog, then to cut thin slices from it.
+Aziz used a fierce looking blade to cut and skin a haunch from the dog, then to cut thin slices from it.
 Each slice he coiled loosely and impaled on a stick.
 Weasel-face Johnson wandered away a few metres.
 He leant his rifle against a tree and turned to piss in the leafless bushes.

 “What are they up to, those regulars, then?” he called over his shoulder.